Charles Stuart (British Army officer, born 1753): Capture of Menorca

 In 1798, he was sent to attack Menorca (historically called "Minorca" by the British) with 3,000 men, an appointment heartily approved by Lord St Vincent, who praised Stuart as an excellent general and inspiring leader of troops.
 Though unequipped with siege artillery, he successfully dissimulated and bluffed the Spaniards into surrendering the island without loss of life, an exploit for which he was made a Knight of the Bath.
 From 15 November 1798 until 1800, he served as the British governor of the island.
 In March 1799, he responded to an appeal by Admiral Nelson (who, like St Vincent, thought him an excellent leader), and brought the 30th and 89th Regiments under Colonel Blayney to Palermo, from whence they were dispatched to secure Messina against French invasion.

-Death and memorials
+Later life

 In April 1800 he resigned as governor of Menorca and returned to England.
 He was then offered the post of Commander-in-Chief, Ireland, but died at his home in Richmond Park on 25 March 1801 before he could accept.
-He was buried in the family vault at St Peter's Church, Petersham.
-There are monuments to Stuart in Westminster Abbey, this by Joseph Nollekens, and in St Peter's Church.

 An able general and administrator, Stuart's quarrelsome disposition and tendency toward insubordination blighted an otherwise promising military career.

+Personal life

+On 19 April 1778 while on a visit home to England, he married Anne Louisa Bertie (1747–1841), the younger daughter of Lord Vere Bertie (third son of the 1st Duke of Ancaster and Kesteven), and Anne Casey (the illegitimate daughter of Sir Cecil Wray, 11th Baronet).
+In 1792, on the death of his father, he inherited the estate of Highcliffe House in Hampshire.
+Together, they were the parents of two sons: